Updated: May 12, 2020

 I know you’re wondering, what investment can give 18% per annum growth?
 The stock market and equity funds are your best candidates for this kind of growth.

 As a concrete example, I bought Jollibee (JFC) stocks at P34 per share back in 2008.
-Now, it’s being traded at around P170 per share.
+At time of writing in May 2014, it’s being traded at around P170 per share.

 It took almost 10 years for our investment to grow from P100,000 to P500,000 in our illustration above.